 - Call for Free Advice and To Start a Claim

-Being hurt in an accident is no fun and the same is true when it comes to slips, trips and falls.
+Before discussing slip, trip and fall injury claims, let’s talk about how these accidents happen.
+Being hurt in an accident is no fun, and the same is true when it comes to slips, trips and falls.
 It could be a slip on a wet floor, a trip over a poorly maintained pavement or a fall that would not have happened had the correct actions and safeguards been in place.

 This guide has everything you need to know, including slip, trip or falls compensation amounts to how to go about making a claim.
-We understand that making a claim is daunting but with our professional advice and support, you can win the compensation you deserve.
+We understand that making a claim is daunting, but with our professional advice and support, you can win the compensation you deserve.
+If you still have any questions about slips and trips injury claims by the end of this guide, please don’t hesitate to get in touch with us.

 Musculoskeletal injuries are common after a slip or trip, along with cuts and bruises.
 In some cases, fractures can result, and dislocations are not unheard of either.